ehlesp/smallab-k8s-pve-guide/G030 - K3s cluster setup 13 ~ Deploying the Headlamp dashboard.md

     - The `spec.routes.services` only has an entry for the Headlamp service, linking it to this IngressRoute.

-8. Create the `kustomization.yaml` file for the Kustomize project.
+8. Create the `kustomization.yaml` file for the Kustomize project:

     ~~~sh
     $ touch $HOME/k8sprjs/headlamp/kustomization.yaml